-And if you enjoy doing a lot of tossing and flipping with your skillets, consider the two smaller options in the Atlantis line.
+And if you enjoy doing a lot of tossing and flipping, consider the two smaller options in the Atlantis line.
 With less area and no helper handle, they’re also much lighter – which makes them easier to maneuver if you like to give your ingredients some air time.

-The 9.4-inch model is a mid-sized skillet which measures approximately 9.4 x 2 inches with a 7-inch handle, and it weighs 4.5 pounds.
+The 9.4-inch model is a mid-sized skillet that measures approximately 9.4 x 2 inches with a 7-inch handle, and it weighs 4.5 pounds.

 All sizes feature a perfect pouring edge.
-A rolled lip, it’s designed for dripless pouring so fluids won’t cling, leaving a clean outer surface for easier skillet and stove cleanup.
+The rolled lip is designed for dripless pouring so fluids won’t cling, leaving a clean outer surface for easier skillet and stove cleanup.

 Dishwasher safe, the Demeyere 5 Star Proline is also easy to hand wash with just warm, soapy water.
 And if you do come across any sticky residue, a little Bar Keepers Friend will quickly restore the shine.